ambertide/datalite/README.md

 ## Entry manipulation

-After creating an object traditionally, given that you used the `sqlify` decorator, the object has two new methods: `.create_entry()` and `.remove_entry()`, you can add the object to its associated table using the former, and remove it using the latter.
+After creating an object traditionally, given that you used the `datalite` decorator, the object has two new methods: `.create_entry()` and `.remove_entry()`, you can add the object to its associated table using the former, and remove it using the latter.